sjjsy/neronet/doc/quick_start_quide.md

 	  example above sleep2 --parameters_format defines a parameter string 'kh nyt data/2.txt 400'.
 You can escape braces and special characters with backslashes in case your parameter names contain braces.
-	- Your experiments must be runnable with a command of the form 'RUN_COMMAND_PREFIX MAIN_CODE_FILE PARAMETER_STRING' F.ex in the example above lang_exp2 must be runnable with the command 'python2 main2.py kh nyt data/2.txt 400'**
 - If multiple experiments have the same attribute values, it is not necessary to re-write every attribute for every experiment.
 The experiments defined in inner blocks automatically inherit all the attribute values specified in